rails-girls-summer-of-code/summer-of-code/students/application.md

 * Provide an email address and Twitter account for social and promotional events.
 * Participate in non-coding related community events (e.g. the all-team chat, RGSoC social events).
 * Agree to have published team information on our website and blog (e.g. team introduction, team blog posts).
 This includes some form of visual material of yourself.
-* In case of participation in a conference where tickets are provided by RGSoC: Hold a lightning talk about your project work or write a blog post about the conference participation.
+* In case of participation in a conference where tickets are provided by RGSoC: Hold a lightning talk about your project work or write a blog post about the conference.

 Rails Girls Summer of Code will assist and support you with any of these requirements.
 As a further insight on this, or on setting up a good working environment, please read our article on <a href="/students/todo/">“What to expect”</a>, where we gathered suggestions and recommendations for students.
 We strongly advise you to get acquainted with these requirements before and during application time.
 We will make sure they are complied with and will take steps in case of breaches.